More from our experts

 Once you create your checklist, be sure to revisit it at least every six months.
 This way, you can make sure that regulations haven’t changed and that everything (and everyone) is still compliant.

-Common small business HR compliance issues
+What are some common small business HR compliance issues?

 So, what should go on your list?
 Here’s an acronym-filled rundown of some of the most common things small business owners need to know.
 Please note that different businesses and different industries can have different requirements, so please consult with a labor law specialist if you have any questions about your responsibilities.